Opinion fluctuations and disagreement in social networks: Convergence in distribution and ergodicity of the beliefs

 \section{Convergence in distribution and ergodicity of the beliefs}

 This section is devoted to studying the convergence properties of the random belief vector $X(t)$ for the general update model described in Section \ref{model}.
 Figure \ref{Figergplot} reports the typical sample-path behavior of the agents' beliefs for a simple social network with population size $n=4$, and line graph topology, in which the two stubborn agents are positioned in the extremes and hold beliefs $x_0<x_3$.
-As shown in Fig.~\ref{Figergplot}(b), the beliefs of the two regular agents, $X_1(t)$, and $X_2(t)$, oscillate persistently in the interval $[x_0,x_3]$.
+As shown in Fig.~\ref{Figergplot}(b), the beliefs of the two regular agents, $X_1(t)$, and $X_2(t)$, fluctuate persistently in the interval $[x_0,x_3]$.
 On the other hand, the time averages of the two regular agents' beliefs rapidly approach a limit value, of $2x_0/3+x_3/3$ for agent $1$, and $x_0/3+2x_3/3$ for agent $2$.

 As we will see below, such behavior is rather general.
-In our model of social network with at least two stubborn agents having non-coincident constant beliefs, the regular agent beliefs almost surely fail to converge: we have seen this in the special cases of Section \ref{noasconv}, while a general result in this sense will be stated as Theorem \ref{coroNOconvP1}.
+In our model of social network with at least two stubborn agents having non-coincident constant beliefs, the regular agent beliefs fail to converge almost surely: we have seen this in the special cases of Section \ref{noasconv}, while a general result in this sense will be stated as Theorem \ref{coroNOconvP1}.
 On the other hand, we will prove that, regardless of the initial regular agents' beliefs, the belief vector $X(t)$ is convergent in distribution to a random stationary belief vector $X$ (see Theorem \ref{theoconvergence}), and in fact it is an ergodic process (see Corollary \ref{coroergodic}).

-In order to prove Theorem \ref{theoconvergence}, we will rewrite $X(t)$ in the form of an iterated affine function system and apply standard techniques in this field \cite{DiaconisFreedman99}.
-In particular, we will consider the so-called time-reversed belief process.
+In order to prove Theorem \ref{theoconvergence}, we will rewrite $X(t)$ in the form of an iterated affine function system \cite{DiaconisFreedman99}.
+Then, we will consider the so-called time-reversed belief process.
 This is a stochastic process whose marginal probability distribution, at any time $t\ge0$, coincides with the one of the actual belief process, $X(t)$.
 In contrast to $X(t)$, the time-reversed belief process is in general not Markov, whereas it can be shown to converge to a random stationary belief vector with probability one.
 From this, we recover convergence in distribution of the actual belief vector $X(t)$.